open-education-hub/operating-systems/content/chapters/compute/lab/quiz/tls-synchronization.md

 - No, because the race condition remains.
 It just doesn't manifest itself anymore

-+ No, because the threads now access different variables, not the same one.
++ No, because the threads now access different variables, not the same one

 - Yes, because we now remove the race condition

-- Yes, because now the result is correct.
+- Yes, because now the result is correct

 ## Feedback